 PAGE WRITE 1: TEXT 247,190," ":page write 0

 The "X" disappears and the seconds continue incrementing normally.
-Black, ie. the pixels in text that aren't set, defaults to being a completely transparent colour.
+Black, ie. the pixels in text that aren't set (it was the space character we wrote), defaults to being a completely transparent colour.

 Now type